-- 4-3(F)(11)(a) For purposes of this Subsection 14-16-4-3(F)(11), "operation" of a mobile food truck includes any activity involved with food preparation or sales. - 4-3(F)(11)(b) Mobile food trucks may remain in place for the following periods of time:
+- 4-3(F)(11)(a) For purposes of this Subsection 14-16-4-3(F)(11), "operation" of a mobile food truck includes any activity involved with food preparation or sales unless specified otherwise in this IDO. - 4-3(F)(11)(b) Mobile food trucks may remain in place for the following periods of time: - 1.
+Indefinitely, if they do not occupy any required off-street parking spaces for the primary use on the subject property.

-- 1. Indefinitely, if they do not occupy any required off-street parking spaces for the primary use on the subject property. - 2.
-Up to 7 calendar days, if they do not occupy more than 10 percent of the required off-street parking spaces for the primary use on the subject property. - For the amount of time specified on an approved Temporary Use Permit, if they occupy more than 10 percent of required off-street parking spaces for the primary use on the subject property. - 4-3(F)(11)(c) The mobile food truck operator must provide trash receptacles and remove them after use. - 4-3(F)(11)(d) If more than 5 mobile food trucks are located on one lot, approval of a Site Plan Administrative demonstrating adequate public access and safety and vehicle circulation must be approved by the City. - 4-3(F)(11)(e) Mobile food trucks shall comply with all applicable City, State, and federal requirements, including but not limited to Part 9-6-5 of ROA 1994 (Health, Safety & Sanitation Code) and Part 9-9-4 of ROA 1994 (General Noise). - 4-3(F)(11)(f) Mobile food trucks in the public right-of-way shall comply with Section 8-5-1-42 of ROA 1994 (Mobile Food Units on Public Streets). - 4-3(F)(11)(g) This use is allowed to operate on private property in any Residential zone district, provided that: - The mobile food truck has written permission from the property owner for use of the site and allowed location on the site, a copy of which shall be kept in the Mobile food truck and made available for review by any City inspector at all times during the operation of the mobile food truck at the site. - 2.
-The mobile food truck does not operate on the same residential property more than 12 days in any calendar year. - 4-3(F)(11)(h) This use is allowed to operate on private property in any Mixeduse or Non-residential zone district, provided that all of the following apply: - The mobile food truck and any associated tables, chairs, displays, umbrellas, or the like, do not physically occupy or obstruct access to any parking stalls necessary to meet the minimum parking requirements for any on-premises land uses, unless the mobile food truck is operating outside of the business hours of on-premises uses. - The mobile food truck and any associated tables, chairs, displays, umbrellas, or the like, do not obstruct any designated ingress or egress from the property, or any designated drive aisle.
+- 2. Up to 7 calendar days, if they do not occupy more than 10 percent of the required off-street parking spaces for the primary use on the subject property. - 3.
+For the amount of time specified on an approved Temporary Use Permit, if they occupy more than 10 percent of required off-street parking spaces for the primary use on the subject property. - 4-3(F)(11)(c) The mobile food truck operator must provide trash receptacles and remove them after use. - 4-3(F)(11)(d) If more than 5 mobile food trucks are located on one lot, approval of a Site Plan Administrative demonstrating adequate public access and safety and vehicle circulation must be approved by the City. - 4-3(F)(11)(e) Mobile food trucks shall comply with all applicable City, State, and federal requirements, including but not limited to Part 9-6-5 of ROA 1994 (Health, Safety & Sanitation Code) and Part 9-9-4 of ROA 1994 (General Noise). - 4-3(F)(11)(f) Mobile food trucks in the public right-of-way shall comply with Section 8-5-1-42 of ROA 1994 (Mobile Food Units on Public Streets). - 4-3(F)(11)(g) This use is allowed to operate on private property in any Residential zone district, provided that: - 1.
+The mobile food truck has written permission from the property owner for use of the site and allowed location on the site, a copy of which shall be kept in the Mobile food truck and made available for review by any City inspector at all times during the operation of the mobile food truck at the site. - 2.
+The mobile food truck does not operate on the same residential property more than 12 days in any calendar year. - 4-3(F)(11)(h) This use is allowed to operate on private property in any Mixeduse or Non-residential zone district, provided that all of the following apply: - The mobile food truck and any associated tables, chairs, displays, umbrellas, or the like, do not physically occupy or obstruct access to any parking stalls necessary to meet the minimum parking requirements for any on-premises land uses, unless the mobile food truck is operating outside of the business hours of on-premises uses. - The mobile food truck and any associated tables, chairs, displays, umbrellas, or the like, do not obstruct any designated ingress or egress from the property, or any designated drive aisle. - 3.
+The mobile food truck has written permission from the property owner for use of the site and allowed location on the site, a copy of which shall be kept in the mobile food truck and